kulbinderdio/UKCensusDataAnalysis/README.md

 For a detailed description of the Census data have a look at https://www.ons.gov.uk/census/2011census During the course of this projet I will endeavour to explain terms that are specific to this data and area of analysis such as OAs, LSOAs, MSOAs, etc
+The specific census data we are retrieving is Key Statistics data and can be found at https://www.nomisweb.co.uk/census/2011/key_statistics

 Assumption : You have Python 3.8 or higher already installed